Let's get real

 NSCoder or plists.

-Instead I want to do this purely in Swift and mostly analogous to what you'd do in C because it's . . .
+Instead I want to do this purely in Swift and mostly analogous to what you'd do in C because . . .

 It's rabbit holes all the way down